This section of our website is dedicated to you. It is intended to help you on this journey.

-Please remember, we are available to answer your questions or talk about your diagnosis.
+Need to talk with someone?
+We are available to answer your questions.
 You can call the Ovarian Cancer National Alliance at (202) 331-1332 or email us for further assistance.

 First things first: find a gynecologic oncologist to treat you.
 Many studies conducted over the past decade have shown that an ovarian cancer patient’s chance of survival is significantly improved when a gynecologic oncologist performs her surgery.
-Some studies showed survival rates as much as 50 percent greater than for women whose surgeries were done by surgeons less experienced in the optimal debulking procedures needed to remove as much of the ovarian tumor as possible.
-To find a gynecologic oncologist in your area
+Some studies showed survival rates as much as 50 percent greater, compared to women whose surgeries were done by surgeons less experienced in the techniques used to treat ovarian cancer.
+To find a gynecologic oncologist in your area:

 - Ask your primary care doctor or gynecologist for a referral

-- Visit to the Foundation for Women’s Cancer website and check their referral list
+- Visit the Foundation for Women’s Cancer website to search for a gynecologic oncologist near you

 - Call the nearest hospital or community-based cancer center

 Next, ask your doctor about enrolling in a clinical trial.
 Clinical trials are available for women in every stage of treatment—before, during and after.
 Our website can guide you through some of the common questions about clinical trials.
 If you want to look for a clinical trial, we offer a free matching service for women with ovarian cancer or you can search for information from the National Institutes of Health.

 Then find support services.
 Our online community will connect you to more than 19,000 people who have been touched by ovarian cancer.
 You can also search our list of Partner Member groups throughout the world, many of whom offer in-person support.

 Finally, remember to call or email us if you need assistance.